Current Music Students

 Core Sequences and KPE

-• Track One (Recommended): Incoming first-year students are recommended to complete track one, which spans three years and covers two years of music theory, aural skills, and keyboarding skills, followed by a year of music history.
+• Standard 3 years (Recommended): All incoming students are recommended to complete the standard core sequence track.
+Music majors and minors complete the 100-level set of music theory, aural skills, and keyboarding skills courses.
+Majors will then typically continue with the 200-level "Big Three," followed by a year of music history.

 Year Fall Winter Spring